 If you want to make sure your hemp plant produces flowers, you will need to make some adjustments.
 To begin with, the mature plant needs cooler temperatures; adjust room temperature between 68 and 77 degrees F. In terms of humidity, reduce it to a 40-50% range.

-You need to provide the plant with a constant air flow to eliminate pests as fungus.
+Provide constant air flow to eliminate pests and fungus.
 You can use a small fan for this purpose.
-After 40-60 days of vegetative growth, you will need to change the light exposure to trigger plants to flower.
-Provide your plant with 12 hours of light and 12 hours of total darkness.
-Ensure you are not over-watering the herb during this period, since it will affect the final result.
+After 40-60 days of vegetative growth, change the light exposure to trigger plants to flower.
+Provide the plants with 12 hours of light and 12 hours of total darkness.
+Ensure you are not over-watering the herb during this period, since it will affect flowering.